WPBeginner

 Need help installing your new theme?
 See our beginner’s guide on how to install a WordPress theme.

-Step 5.
-Install Essential WordPress Plugins
+Step 5: Install Essential WordPress Plugins

-There are thousands of free and paid WordPress plugins that you can use.
+There are thousands of free and paid WordPress plugins and add-ons that you can use.
 Since it’s easy to get overwhelmed with choices, we have created an ultimate guide on how to pick the best plugins for your website.

-Step 6.
-Learning WordPress
+Step 6: Learning WordPress

 • WPBeginner Blog – The central place for all our WordPress tutorials and guides.

-• WPBeginner Dictionary – Our WordPress glossary is the best place to familiarize yourself with the WordPress lingo
+• WPBeginner Dictionary – Our WordPress glossary is the best place to familiarize yourself with the WordPress lingo.

-• WPBeginner Videos – New WordPress users can start with these 23 videos to master WordPress.
+• WPBeginner Videos – New WordPress users can start with these videos to master WordPress.

 • WPBeginner Deals – Exclusive discounts on WordPress products and services for WPBeginner users.